raspberrypilearning/beating-heart/en/quiz1/question_1.md

-## Reflection
+## Quick quiz

-Well done, you made your beating heart project and created a device that can pulse with a heartbeat.

-Answer the three questions below to look back on what you've learnt.
+Answer the three questions.
+There are hints to guide you to the correct answer.

-You will be guided towards the correct answers.
-You can do this activity as many times as you want to.
+When you have answered each question, click on **Check my answer**.

 Have fun!